xnoe/templ/README.md

 This will cause Templ to use the file `source/_layouts/default.html` for the layout (where `{{ content }}` within that file will be replaced with the page's source) and define the variables `page.title` and `page.url` (accessible via `{{ page.title }}` and `{{ page.url }}`).
 Templ will also read configurations from the (badly named) `source/_config.yml` file.
 This isn't (yet) able to store YAML.
 Just values separated by `: ` (space included).

-Templ is usable in some circumstances but still may be sub-par for people lookint for an actual static site generator.
+Templ is usable in some circumstances but still may be sub-par for people looking for an actual static site generator.
 It's also *very, very, **very*** slow!

+Templ also has the ability to include files within outputted content.
+This is achieved with the `{% include example.file %}` "command".
+This will look in `source/_includes/` for the named file and insert it in to the document in place.

+This allows you to have a separate `.css` file for your stylesheets while also including them directly inside your HTML file (for example, if you want the outputted document to work as a single HTML file.)

 # Using outputted content